WinQuota home

 Q: What are the WinQuota requirements?

-A: Pentium capable processor (AMD64, Itanium), 128MB RAM, 15MB free disk space, see requirements and features for details.
+A: Pentium suitable processor (AMD64, Itanium), 128MB RAM, 15MB free disk space, see requirements and features for details.

 Q: Which operating systems are supported?